Wildcat Beach, Point Reyes: Palomarin Trailhead, San Francisco: Marin Headlands - Mt Tamalpais - Point Reyes, California

 The trail rises gradually with panoramas over Palomarin before making a decisive inland turn around a wide coastal valley (1.2 miles : 340').
 Note ecological contrasts between diminutive coastal scrub on lower slopes, and Douglas fir forests above.

 The trail pushes up and further inland, a chance to examine the coast's complex inner-topography.
 The undulating climb crests near the Lake Ranch Trail split (2.23 miles : 560'), past which it levels by a cluster of small, lily-padded ponds.

-This is an ideal place to look for waterfowl, deer, fox, quail, rabbit and bobcat.
+This is an ideal place to find waterfowl, deer, fox, quail, rabbit and bobcat.
 Social trails lead to many of the ponds, but be mindful of poison ivy, oak and stinging nettles as you explore.

 Bass Lake soon comes into view (2.75 miles : 445'), however thick vegetation limits access to one spur on its northeast corner (2.9 miles : 400').

 The trail rises over Bass Lake and bends west through dark timber between the Crystal Lake Trail (3.15 miles : 482') and Pelican Lake (3.55 miles : 422').
 It drops from Pelican Lake to a clearing at the Alamere Falls Trail split (3.75 miles : 270'), where timber soon reclaims the trail across Alamere Creek (4.0 miles : 140').

 The forest finally yields to open rolling hills at the Ocean Lake Loop Trail junction (4.3 miles : 215').
 Here you have the equidistant option of continuing on the Coast Trail, or taking the Ocean Lake Loop (which rejoins the Coast Trail in 1.2 miles).